Emilinya/TopologyOptimizer/README.md

 The program is run using `run.py`.
 This program takes in two command line arguments; a design file and a domain size.
 The folder `designs` contains some design files, and you can easily make a custom design using those files as a template.
 If the design is `path/to/design_example.json`, the output of the program is saved to `output/design_example/data`.
 The produced data can be visualized with `save_plots.py`, which automatically reads all the data files, and produces corresponding figures in `output/design_example/figures`

 ### Docker
-TopologyOptimizer uses fenics-dolfin, which is not available on windows.
-The TopOpt project includes a docker image which makes running the program on windows easy.
+TopologyOptimizer uses fenics-dolfin, which is not available on Windows.
+The TopOpt project includes a docker image which makes running the program on Windows easy.
 As it is not my docker image, I can't guarantee that it will work forever.
 To use the Docker, simply run

 ```bash
 docker pull ghcr.io/johanneshaubner/topopt:latest